 Take a look at the first four methods in this list:

 b2ContactManager::AddPair.
-This is a method that seems to be related to managing physics collisions.
-As a general rule, testing different for collisions gets more expensive the more objects there are in the game.
-This gives you a hint to check Bullet Storm to see how many physics objects are in the game at a time – maybe there’s a way you can reduce that.
+This method seems to be related to managing physics collisions.
+As a general rule, testing for collisions gets more expensive the more objects there are in the game.
+This gives you a hint to check Bullet Storm to see how many physics objects are in the game at one time – maybe there’s a way you can reduce them.

 SKRenderer::preprocessSpriteImpl and SKCSprite::getAccumulatedBounds.
-These are methods that seem to be related to processing sprites.
-As a general rule, the more sprites you have, the slower the game performs.
-This gives you a hint to check Bullet Storm to see how many sprites are in the game at a time – maybe there’s a way you can reduce that too.
+These methods seem to be related to processing sprites.
+As a general rule, the more sprites are in a game, the slower it performs.
+These methods suggest you should check Bullet Storm to see how many sprites are in the game at any one time – maybe there’s a way you can reduce them, too.

 SKCEmitterSprite::update.
-This is a method that seems to be related to processing particle systems.
+This method seems to be related to processing particle systems.
 As a general rule, particle systems get more expensive the more particles they generate.
-This gives you a hint to check Bullet Storm to see how many particle systems are in the game, and how many particles they each generate, and to see if you can find a way to reduce those.
+This tells you to check Bullet Storm to see how many particle systems are in the game and how many particles each generates, and see if you can find a way to reduce those.

-If you are an advanced reader, this is a good chance to challenge yourself – can you take things from here and find and resolve Bullet Storm’s performance problems?
-There have actually been plenty of hints about how to solve these issues in the earlier examples in this book!
+If you are an advanced reader, this is a good chance to challenge yourself: Can you take things from here and find and resolve Bullet Storm’s performance problems?
+There have actually been plenty of hints about how to solve these issues in the earlier chapters of this book!

-But if you want to walk through this step by step, keep reading.
-Let’s start with the first two hints – looking into Bullet Storm to see if there is a way to reduce the number of physics bodies and sprites.
+But if you want to walk through it step-by-step, keep reading.
+Let’s start with the first two hints and peek into Bullet Storm to see if there is a way to reduce the number of physics bodies and sprites.

 Touring the code

-If you haven’t already, take a peek through the Bullet Storm source code so you can see how it works.
-Here are a few things to point out:
+If you haven’t already, spend a few minutes looking through Bullet Storm’s source code to see how it works.
+Here are a few notes:

-There is a class for each of the objects in the game (asteroids, lasers, explosions, enemies, and the player).
+There is a class for each of the objects in the game: asteroids, lasers, explosions, enemies and the player.
 They all derive from a class called Entity.

 Most of the game logic is in MyScene.
-The code should look quite familiar – most of it is based on example projects with other parts of this book!
+The code should look quite familiar – it is based on the example projects from other parts of this book!

-The game is already set up to use texture atlases (see sprites.atlas), since you already learned about why that is so important in the previous chapter.
-If it wasn’t, performance would be even worse.
+The game is already set up to use texture atlases (see sprites.atlas), and you learned about why that is so important in the previous chapter.
+If the game weren’t using texture atlases, its performance would be even worse.
 I know that’s hard to imagine!

-As you’re looking through, keep an eye out to see if there are any sprites or physics bodies that are created unnecessarily.
-If you think you figured it out, keep reading to the next section to check.
+As you’re looking through the code, keep an eye out for any sprites or physics bodies that are created unnecessarily.
+If you think you’ve found the source of the problem, keep reading to the next section to see if you’re right.

 Hint: Remember Zombie Conga!